Please expand the indicators below for more information on the 2026/27 scorecard.

 Please see our Respiratory page for more resources.

-Target <15 per 1000 patient list size
+Target <15 per 1000 patient list size.
+Please see the updated Eclipse search:

-Please see the updated Eclipse search 2024 NEW April Scorecard 24-25 - Medications which require contraception/ avoidance of pregnancy - Planning ahead of pregnancy needed
+Medications which require contraception/ avoidance of pregnancy - Review ahead of pregnancy needed.
+Scorecard 26/27:

-This indicator aims to improve pregnancy planning, support families to stay well and improve information on access to contraception and taking medications while having potential to become pregnant.
+This indicator aims to improve pregnancy planning, support families to stay well and improve information on access to contraception and safely taking medications while having potential to become pregnant.

 For helpful resources please see our Pregnancy Planning with Long Term Conditions - NHS Somerset ICB, Medicines used in pregnancy and Medication safety pages.

-Target <39 opiate ADQ per 1000 Astro Pu (or Jan - March 2025 data has reduced by 10% compared to baseline)
+Target <39 opiate ADQ per 1000 Astro Pu (or Jan - March 2026 data has reduced by 10% compared to baseline)

 The volume of prescribing is measured in Average Daily Quantities.
 For a given drug, the Average Daily Quantity is a value calculated to reflect the daily dose typically prescribed to individual patients within UK General Practices.